usamec/ml2/hw1.md

 ## Limitations

 No external libraries only pure Python3 and its standard libraries (and numpy if you really insist).
-Create file named `solution.py`, which makes unittests pass.
+Create file named `solution.py`, which makes unittests pass (and fulfills requirements stated above, i.e. does not have hardcode results).
 Do not edit unittest files!